google-deepmind/pycolab/FAQ.md

       ......
 XXX...
 ```

+The easiest approach is to disable occlusion in layers when constructing your
+pycolab `Engine`.
+See the `occlusion_in_layers` argument to the `Engine`
+constructor and to `ascii_art.ascii_art_to_game()`.

+Besides changing the behaviour of `layers` arguments to `update()` methods, this
+approach also disables occlusion in the `layers` field of `Observation`
+namedtuples returned by `engine.play()`.
+If this is unacceptable, there is an
-If you'd like have a look at all of A, don't look in `layers`.
-Instead, look
+easy second workaround.
+If you'd like have a look at all of A, don't look in
-at A's curtain directly through the `things` argument to `update`:
+`layers`.
+Instead, look at A's curtain directly through the `things` argument to
-`things['A'].curtain`.
-Note that this will only work for Drapes; Sprites don't
+`update`: `things['A'].curtain`.
+Note that this will only work for Drapes;
-express a curtain, only a (row, column) screen position under the `position`
+Sprites don't express a curtain, only a (row, column) screen position under the
-attribute.
-Hopefully this will be useful for locating an occluded sprite.
+`position` attribute.
+Hopefully this will be useful for locating an occluded
+sprite.

 ### 3. What are the ways to get a game with top-down scrolling?